L3gomancer/ImageMagickVisRef/README.md

 ---

-convert png to gif to remove whitespace
+Convert png to gif
 \$ `convert dude.png +repage dude.gif`

 ---

-Scale
-Avoid blur with -scale and a whole fraction %
+Scale with -scale.
+Use a whole fraction to avoid blur
-Double blow up:
+Blow up double size:
 \$ `convert in.gif -scale 200% out.gif`
-Half shrink:
+Shrink half size:
 \$ `convert in.gif -scale 50% out.gif`

 ---

 Tips:
-Convert to gif before cropping to see the whitespace that pngs hide.
+Convert a PNG to GIF before cropping to see the whitespace that PNGs hide.
-Output %03d cos it probably generates 100s of sprites.
-I probably do want to keep the rows anyway!
+Pad the output to 3 digits with `%03d`.
+Under 100 results images should be enough.